meilisearch/documentation/reference/features/search_parameters.md

 Crops the selected attributes' values in the returned results to the length indicated by the [`cropLength`](/reference/features/search_parameters.md#crop-length) parameter.

-The cropped version of each document will be available in each document's `_formatted` property.
+When this parameter is set, a field called `_formatted` will be added to `hits`.
+The cropped version of each document will be available there.

 Values can be supplied individually, one for each attribute you want to crop: `attributesToCrop=["attributeA", "attributeB"]`.